peterbe/python-donecal/README.md

 Limitations
 -----------

-At the moment there are rate limitations but there might be some time in the future to ensure fair access for everyone.
+At the moment there are no rate limitations but there might be some time in the future to ensure fair access for everyone.